Workforce Trend: Parents Are Risking Their Retirements to Pay for College for Their Children

 Trap Two: Mismanaging PLUS loans

-Parent Loans for Undergraduate Students (PLUS loans) are underwritten by the federal government and allow families to borrow without the same credit checks and other limits imposed on other types of lending.
+Direct PLUS loans for parents are underwritten by the federal government and allow families to borrow without the same credit checks and other limits imposed on other types of lending.
 Because these loans are in a parent’s name, your employees may naturally gravitate to them as a way to help their children avoid debt.

 But there are drawbacks.
 Unlike federal student loans, there are no limits on the amount parents can borrow as long as it doesn’t exceed education costs.
 To qualify for a PLUS loan, parents need only pass a check for an “adverse event” such as a recent bankruptcy filing or foreclosure.
 There is no consideration of the borrower’s ability to repay the loan.
 Given the often astronomical costs of attending a four-year college, your employees may quickly find they have taken on more debt than they can comfortably handle.